 Factors that can make myasthenia gravis worse include:

 - Some medicines — such as beta blockers, quinidine gluconate, quinidine sulfate, quinine (Qualaquin), phenytoin (Dilantin), certain anesthetics and some antibiotics.

 Complications of myasthenia gravis are treatable, but some can be life-threatening.

-Myasthenic crisis is a life-threatening condition that occurs when the muscles that control breathing become too weak to do their jobs.
-Emergency treatment is needed to provide mechanical assistance with breathing.
-Medications and blood-filtering therapies help people to again breathe on their own.
+Myasthenic crisis is a life-threatening condition.
+It happens when the muscles that control breathing become too weak to work.
+Emergency treatment and mechanical assistance with breathing are needed.
+Medicines and therapies that filter the blood help people to breathe on their own.

 People with myasthenia gravis are more likely to have the following conditions:

 - Underactive or overactive thyroid.
 The thyroid gland in the neck secretes hormones that regulate the metabolism.
 If the thyroid is underactive, you might have problems dealing with cold, weight gain and other issues.
 An overactive thyroid can cause problems dealing with heat, weight loss and other issues.

 - Autoimmune conditions.
 People with myasthenia gravis might be more likely to have autoimmune conditions, such as rheumatoid arthritis or lupus.